dragonchain/dragonchain/README.md

-# ZenChain - The DragonChain Fork
+# DragonCluster - HPBC (High-performance blockchain computing)

 The Dragonchain platform attempts to simplify integration of real business applications onto a blockchain.
 Providing features such as easy integration, protection of business data, fixed 5 second blocks, currency agnosticism, and interop features, Dragonchain shines a new and interesting light on blockchain technology.